ludreinsalvador/eliminating-no-sensor/README.md

 ---

 ## Overview
 This project analyzes **air quality monitoring sensor data** to identify cost-optimization opportunities.
-Specifically, we assess the redundancy of the **`no` (Nitric Oxide) sensor** and determine if its removal would maintain data integrity while reducing costs.
+Specifically, I assess the redundancy of the **`no` (Nitric Oxide) sensor** and determine if its removal would maintain data integrity while reducing costs.

 ---